What is Supply Chain Visibility?

-Multiple audits help reduce the amount of error but can come at the cost of crippling an organization’s cash flows.
+Multiple audits help reduce the amount of error but can come at the cost of crippling an organization’s cash flow.
 A single shipment may have several invoices associated with it, all being sent at different times.
 Without any upstream visibility, pairing invoices accordingly quickly becomes an extremely fractured task that ties up too many internal resources.

 Automatic Execution – Automating the freight invoice and auditing phase is typically done through an on-premise or cloud-based program like QuickBooks.

-Though that software runs more efficiently than keeping data on spreadsheets, being specifically designed for accounting functions, the process of keeping track of invoices and auditing is still time consuming.
+Though that software runs more efficiently than keeping data on spreadsheets, being specifically designed for accounting functions, the process of keeping track of invoices and auditing is still time-consuming.
 Financial information may be stored in separate ledgers, which makes pulling this information from each silo tedious to create a report.

 Also, an automated solution does not give upstream visibility to finances related to the order or in-transit stages, so organizations still require a balancing act between the time spent auditing invoices and keeping a stable cash flow.

 Rather than pulling this information from separate and disparate systems manually or through a QuickBooks application, a truly integrated platform centralizes the information, reducing the time and effort spent on manually creating reports needed to drive intelligent business decisions.
-As business grows, an integrated approach is positioned to scale with the increased volume of work, increasing the ROI on the integration.
+As the business grows, an integrated approach is positioned to scale with the increased volume of work, increasing the ROI on the integration.